 Perimenopause-Friendly Breakfast Ideas: High Protein, High Fiber, Blood Sugar Balanced

-• ✅ At least 25 grams of protein
+• At least 25 grams of protein per meal

 1. Egg & Chicken Sausage with Low-Carb Avocado Toast